PureDelivery/Backend.SharedContracts/README.md

 # Backend.SharedContracts
 📚 Shared contracts, DTOs, events, and interfaces for Pure Delivery microservices.
 Published as NuGet package to GitHub Packages for cross-service communication and data consistency.

+[1.9.0] [30.07.2025]
+- Added new models for separated profile dtos, changed summary dto

 [1.8.3] [29.07.2025]
 - Change pasword functionality extended, thus, new models created: PasswordChangeRequest and ChangePasswordWithOtpRequest